Images are essential for selling your solutions online.

 A good rule of thumb is to aim for at least five high-quality photos from different angles.

 Additionally, you can include video or interactive formats on your product pages.
-These formats allow web visitors to evaluate your offer from more than one angle.
+These formats allow web visitors to evaluate your offer from multiple angles.

 4. Do I really have to invest in lifestyle and contextual imagery?